 Biography

 Norah obtained her PhD from the Centre for Trophoblast Research at the University of Cambridge, where she studied transcriptional dynamics in the syncytiotrophoblast of the human placenta.
-She subsequently undertook postdoctoral training in the lab of Prof. Kathy Niakan at the Francis Crick Institute employing single-cell RNA-sequencing, CRISPR/Cas9-mediated genome editing and molecular anlayses of human embryos to elucidate lineage-specific gene expression.
-Norah was awarded a King's Prize Fellowship to establish her own group in April 2020.
+She subsequently undertook postdoctoral training in the lab of Prof. Kathy Niakan at the Francis Crick Institute employing single-cell RNA-sequencing, CRISPR/Cas9-mediated genome editing and molecular analyses of human embryos to elucidate lineage-specific gene expression.
+Norah was established her independent career at the Centre for Gene Therapy and Regenerative Medicine.
+She was awarded a King's Prize Fellowship in April 2020 and a UKRI Future Leader Fellowship in October 2023.

 Research